 Todor Todoroff’s works are out there!
-They have been performed in concert in Aberdeen, Antwerp, Arras, Beijing, Bourges, Braine-le-Comte, Brussels, Casteau, Charleroi, Crest, Huddersfield, Kraków, Leuven, Lisbon, London, Mexico City, Mons, Montréal, Morelia, Moscow, Nancy, Paris and Saint Petersburg…
+They have been performed in concert in Aberdeen, Anderlecht, Antwerp, Arras, Athens, Beijing, Bourges, Braine-le-Comte, Bremen, Brussels, Casteau, Charleroi, Crest, Huddersfield, Kraków, Leuven, Lisbon, Livron-sur-Drôme, London, Louvain-la-Neuve, Mexico City, Mons, Montréal, Morelia, Moscow, Nancy, Paris, Saint Petersburg and Tehran…

 Todor Todoroff graduated in civil engineering, with a specialization in telecommunications, from the Université Libre de Bruxelles (ULB, Brussels, Belgium) in 1987.
 He received a First Prize in electroacoustic composition from the Conservatoire royal de Bruxelles in 1993 as well as a post-graduate diploma from the Conservatoire royal de Mons (Mons, Belgium) in 1996.